EdKeate/Avalon-Series/README.md

 > [!WARNING]
 > This Project is a work in progress and not yet finished.
 Files are uploaded and repository publicised to take onboard feedback, advice and hopefully locate eager collaborators.

+> [!WARNING]
+> These components are **NOT** compatible with **ANY** Future Motion™ products including, but not limited to: Onewheel, Onewheel+, Onewheel+ XR, Onewheel Pint, Onewheel Pint X, Onewheel GT, Onewheel GT S-series, Onewheel GT S-series "Rally edition".
+> Attempting to use **ANY** of the components inside this repository inside Future Motion™ products will result in serious injury or death.
+Do not attempt.

 <p align="Center">
   <img src="./resources/Logo/Avalon.png" alt="Avalon Logo" />